scratch-er/nemu-workloads/README.md

 For Linux workloads:

-- `build/workload_name/fw_payload.bin`: The all-in-one image that can be directly loaded by NEMU.
+- `build/linux-workloads/workload_name/fw_payload.bin`: The all-in-one image that can be directly loaded by NEMU.
-- `build/workload_name/rootfs.cpio`: The initramfs overlay of the workload.
+- `build/linux-workloads/workload_name/rootfs.cpio`: The initramfs overlay of the workload.

 For AM workloads:

-- `build/workload_name/package/`: Directory containing the compiled binaries.
+- `build/am-workloads/workload_name/package/`: Directory containing the compiled binaries.

+You can also build a single workload with:

+- `make linux/workload_name` for a Linux workload.
+- `make am/workload_name` for an AM workload.

 ## Build Requirements

 Any modern Linux distributions should be okay.
 The build system of this project is using the toolchain provided by buildroot, so you do not have to set up the toolchains manually to build most workloads.
 Some workloads require additional toolchians not provided by buildroot.
-Please refer to the README files of each workload (`workloads/workload_name/README.md`) for details.
+Please refer to the README file of each workload (`README.md` in the workload directory) for details.

 To create a compressed tarball containing all built workloads, run `make tarball`.
 This will generate `build/workloads.tar.zstd` which contains all Linux firmware images, root filesystems, and AM workload binaries in a single archive file.

 ## TODO List

-- [ ] Add workload `kvmtool`.
+- [x] Add workload `kvmtool`.
 - [ ] Add workload `Xvisor`.
 - [ ] Support for building multiple device trees for each Linux workload.
 - [ ] Test Linux workloads with checkpoint functionalities of NEMU.